 Young then retired, with all-time records for wins (511), losses (316), appearances by a pitcher (906), innings pitched (7,356), batters faced (29,565), starts (815), complete games (749), hits allowed (7,092), runs allowed (3,167), earned runs allowed (2,147 -- meaning, in those days of inadequate gloves, he allowed 1,020 unearned runs), and strikeouts (2,803).
 His records for appearances, runs (but not earned runs) and strikeouts have been broken.
 The rest still stand, 111 years later.

-His ERA+ was 138, and his WHIP was 1.130, so he wasn't just lasting a long time amassing some big stats, an accusation that has been leveled against more recent pitchers like Nolan Ryan, Gaylord Perry and Don Sutton: He was great even by the standards of his own time.
+His ERA+ was 138, and his WHIP was 1.130, so he wasn't just a "compiler," lasting a long time amassing some big stats, an accusation that has been leveled against more recent pitchers like Nolan Ryan, Gaylord Perry and Don Sutton: He was great even by the standards of his own time.

-His ERA+ was 138, and his WHIP was 1.130, so he wasn't just lasting a long time amassing some big stats, an accusation that has been leveled against more recent pitchers like Nolan Ryan, Gaylord Perry and Don Sutton: He was great even by the standards of his own time.
+His ERA+ was 138, and his WHIP was 1.130, so he wasn't just a "compiler," lasting a long time amassing some big stats, an accusation that has been leveled against more recent pitchers like Nolan Ryan, Gaylord Perry and Don Sutton: He was great even by the standards of his own time.

 Five hundred and eleven wins.
 The next-closest pitcher is Walter Johnson, with 417 -- 94 fewer.
 The winningest living pitcher is Greg Maddux with 355.
 Through the 2022 regular season, the winningest active pitcher is Justin Verlander with 235.
 So unless there's a change in baseball as radical as that of the Dead Ball Era to the Lively Ball Era in 1920, Young's 511 wins, and his other still-standing records, are as safe as records can be.

-Young, who lived until 1955, age 87, was interviewed in 1945 by Chicago Daily News sports editor John P. Carmichael for his anthology My Greatest Day In Baseball.
-Young's choice was his 1904 perfect game for the Boston Americans (Red Sox).
 He added, "In my last game, I was beaten 1-0 by a kid named Grover Cleveland Alexander."
-He was a little off: On September 7, 1911, he did lose 1-0 to Alexander, then a 24-year-old rookie, but he made 6 more appearances.
+He was a little off: On September 7, 1911, he did lose 1-0 to Alexander, then a 24-year-old rookie with the Phillies, but he made 6 more appearances.
+He retired to a farm in Newcomerstown, Ohio, about 10 miles west of Gilmore, and died on November 4, 1955, at the age of 87.

 *